gravitational/teleport/docs/4.3/aws_oss_guide.md

 ## Accessing EKS using Teleport

-This guide is based on an orignial post from AWS Open Source Blog - [Authenticating to EKS Using GitHub Credentials with Teleport](https://aws.amazon.com/blogs/opensource/authenticating-eks-github-credentials-teleport/) but will be updated with latest Teleport version & best practices.
+In this section, we will set Kubernetes RBAC permissions needed by Teleport and configure the EC2 instance running Teleport to map to those permissions.
+This guide is based on an original post from AWS Open Source Blog - [Authenticating to EKS Using GitHub Credentials with Teleport](https://aws.amazon.com/blogs/opensource/authenticating-eks-github-credentials-teleport/) but will be updated with latest Teleport version & best practices.

 ### Prerequisites
 You’ll need a functioning EKS cluster, we recommend version 1.16.
-If you’re unfamiliar with creating an EKS cluster, see [eksctl.io](https://eksctl.io).
+If you’re unfamiliar with creating an EKS cluster, view [AWS EKS getting started guide](https://aws.amazon.com/eks/getting-started/ ).

+- EKS Version: The below guide has been tested with [Kubernetes 1.16](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html)
+- [`eksctl`](https://eksctl.io).
 Make sure you have eksctl version 0.22.0.

-- EKS Version: The below guide has been tested with [Kubernetes 1.16](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html)
-- [jq](https://stedolan.github.io/jq/) installed on you  local machine.
+- [`jq`](https://stedolan.github.io/jq/) installed on you  local machine.
 - An AWS Account with Root Access

 ### Create cluster role and role binding
-The first step is to create a cluster role and role binding that will allow the Teleport EC2 instance to impersonate other users, groups, and service accounts.
+The first step is to create a cluster role and role binding that will allow the Teleport EC2 instance to relay user requests to the Kubernetes API

 The below command is ran on a machine with `kubectl` access to the cluster.